kcotoi/SOLSniperNFT-Releases/README.md

 Still using Manifest V2 until here.

-Manifest V3 from here on for Chrome, Brave, Edge.
+Manifest V3 from here on for Chrome, Brave, Edge, Opera.

 - 2.0 Release info: